mouneeshwarip/furry-folks-foundation/README.md

 1. Navigate effortlessly through the website to learn about available pet adoption opportunities, educational resources, and ways to get involved.
 2. Find easily accessible contact information to inquire about pet adoption, volunteering, or making donations.

+* As a returning visitor, I want to:

+1. Discover newly listed pets available for adoption, ensuring that I have access to the latest information.
+2. Explore updated content about the Furry Folks Foundation's achievements, initiatives, and success stories, reinforcing my continued support and involvement with the organization.

 ## Design